elasticdog/hyperboriarch/README.md

 * root-level access on the host(s), directly or via sudo
 * an [inventory file](http://www.ansibleworks.com/docs/patterns.html)

-For the inventory hosts file, you can use the default location or simply keep it in the same directory as Hyperboriarch.
-If you choose the latter, either set the `ANSIBLE_HOSTS` environment variable to point to it, or use the `-i <inventory file>` flag on all of your Ansible commands.
+For the inventory hosts file, it's easiest to keep it in the same directory as Hyperboriarch so Ansible can find the correct _group_vars_.
+Either set the `ANSIBLE_HOSTS` environment variable to point to your Hyperboriarch directory, or use the `-i <inventory file>` flag on all of your Ansible commands.

 ### Bootstrapping